 This affects the future of the business and is related to the whole Organization.

-8. Organizational, Departmental and Interdepartmental Decisions Making
+18. Organizational, Departmental Decisions Making

-Organizational decision making means such decisions which are taken by the higher authorities of the Institution and affect the whole organization or enterprise.
+Organizational decision-making means such decisions which are taken by the higher authorities of the Institution and affect the whole organization or enterprise.